 Bags that are not full will mean the water will slop around and cause a disturbance as you move with them.
 This may be more significant with non-rigid plastic.

-The JORDAN& JUDY dumbbells double-sealed inlet does prevent leakage during workouts and storage.
+The JORDAN& JUDY dumbbell double-sealed inlet does prevent leakage during workouts and storage.

-If you’re looking for water-filled dumbbells but not after heavy weights the 2 lb JORDAN & JUDY Water Dumbbells will fit the bill otherwise take a look at our comparison article on Powerblock vs Bowflex.
+If you’re looking for water-filled dumbbells but not after heavy weights the 2 lb JORDAN & JUDY Water Dumbbells will fit the bill.